iWinston/typeorm-plus/docs/eager-and-lazy-relations.md

 const questions = await questionRepository.find();
 ```

-Eager relations are working only when you use `find*` methods.
+Eager relations only work when you use `find*` methods.
-If you use `QueryBuilder` eager relations are disabled and you control by yourself what you are going to load using `leftJoinAndSelect` methods.
+If you use `QueryBuilder` eager relations are disabled and have to use `leftJoinAndSelect` to load the relation.
-Eager relations can be used only on one side of relationship,
+Eager relations can only be used on one side of the relationship,
 using `eager: true` on both sides of relationship is disallowed.

 ## Lazy relations

 Entities in lazy relations are loaded once you access them.
-Such relations must be `Promise` type - you store your value in a promise,
+Such relations must have `Promise` as type - you store your value in a promise,
 and when you load them promise is returned as well.
 Example:

 ```typescript